 As an added bonus, most password managers will only input your credentials on legitimate websites, making them powerful tools for identifying fake websites.

-Pro tip: Enable multi-factor authentication (MFA) whenever possible.
+Zoom out: Enable multi-factor authentication (MFA) whenever possible.
 Some password managers use MFA as part of their unlocking process.
 This circumvents the danger posed by keylogging malware.

 7. Turn off Bluetooth as well as file and printer sharing